James Moylan

-James Camacho Moylan (born July 18, 1962) is an Guamanian politician and Army veteran serving as the delegate to the U.S. House of Representatives for Guam's at-large congressional district since 2023.
+James Camacho Moylan (born July 18, 1962) is a Guamanian politician and Army veteran serving as the delegate to the U.S. House of Representatives for Guam's at-large congressional district since 2023.
 A member of the Republican Party, he previously served as a member of the Guam Legislature from 2019 to 2023.
 Moylan is one of two Chamorro members of Congress, alongside Kimberlyn King-Hinds.

 Education

 Moylan graduated from John F. Kennedy High School and earned a Bachelor of Science degree in criminal justice from the University of Guam.

 Early political career

 Prior to entering politics, Moylan served as a commissioned officer in the United States Army and parole officer for the Guam Department of Corrections.
 He was elected to the Guam Legislature in 2018 and assumed office in 2019.
 Moylan is also a licensed insurance agent.

 U.S. House

 Moylan was the Republican nominee for the 2022 United States House of Representatives election in Guam.
 He won the election, defeating Judith Won Pat.
 He is the first Republican to represent Guam as a delegate since Vicente T. Blaz in 1993.